isabella232/experience-manager-desktop-app.de-DE/help/install-configure-app-v1.md

    Zum Speichern von an dieser Datei vorgenommenen Änderungen sind Administratorberechtigungen erforderlich.

 1. Suchen Sie nach der Zeichenfolge „ProxyCacheRoot“.
-Sie stellen fest, dass der zugehörige Wert auf das Cache-Verzeichnis „%LocalAppData%\Adobe\AssetsCompanion\Cache“ festgelegt ist. Ändern Sie diesen Wert einfach in einen beliebigen gültigen Pfad.
+You see that its value is set to the cache location `%LocalAppData%\Adobe\AssetsCompanion\Cache`. Ändern Sie diesen Wert einfach in einen beliebigen gültigen Pfad.

    >[!NOTE]
    >